<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 5. Gift of Comfort: Have a relaxed dress code for the day or week

-6. Gift of relaxation: Give your employees a gift certificate for a spa experience, cleaning service (maid service, dry cleaning service, car wash), or a meal delivery service
+6. Gift of Relaxation: Give your employees a gift certificate for a spa experience, cleaning service (maid service, dry cleaning service, car wash), or a meal delivery service

-7. Gift of one on one time with management: Taken out to lunch by the C-suite or CEO.
-Studies show that being appreciated by their superiors and getting recognized can strongly boost a sales person’s motivation
+7. Gift of one-on-one time with management: Taken out to lunch by the C-suite or CEO.
+Studies show that being appreciated by their superiors and getting recognized can strongly boost a salesperson’s motivation

 8. Gif of Job-related incentives:

-1. Offer your employee an upgraded laptop, upgraded work cell phone
+9. Offer your employee an upgraded laptop, upgraded work cell phone

-2. Allow them to pilot a new sales tool, and if it works expand it to the rest of the team
+10. Allow them to pilot a new sales tool, and if it works expand it to the rest of the team

-Remember not all sales people are motivated the same way.
+Remember not all salespeople are motivated the same way.
 Consequently, not all sales incentive programs work for all companies.

 Typically, the sales incentive is only geared towards 80% of the salesforce.
-In a perfect world, the other 20% are self-motivated and already are the top sales people.
+In a perfect world, the other 20% are self-motivated and already are the top salespeople.

 Often, sales incentive programs will fail when they become too complex to complete easily.
-If sales people are going to have difficulty recording their sales or redeeming them, the program becomes a disincentive
+If salespeople are going to have difficulty recording their sales or redeeming them, the program becomes a disincentive

 Keep the program as simple as possible for best results.
 Educating your salespeople to understand the value of the incentives and how to utilize them will cut down on confusion.

-Also remember to keep the rewards coming!
-Any reward-value can become an unmotivated, anticlimactic activity if the time span between winning and getting the reward is too long.
+Also, remember to keep the rewards coming!
+Any reward value can become an unmotivated, anticlimactic activity if the time span between winning and getting the reward is too long.

 Subscribe by Email